Seefeld - Ski Variety in Winter

-Winter in Austria is not just about downhill ski resorts - and Seefeld is a perfect example of the variety of experiences that you can find on a winter holiday here.
+Winter in Austria is not just about the downhill experience at purpose-built ski resorts - and Seefeld is a perfect example of the wide variety of experiences that you can find on a holiday here.

 Seefeld's skiing certainly plays a big part in the attractions on the Seefeld plateau in the winter.